 The Civeo board of directors reviews, as appropriate, material or relevant direct or indirect business relationships between each director (including his or her immediate family) and our company, as well as each director's relationships with charitable organizations, to assess director independence as defined in the listing standards of the NYSE.
-The NYSE listing standards include a series of objective tests, such as the director is not an employee of Civeo and has not engaged in various types of business dealings with Civeo.
-In addition, as further required by the NYSE, the Civeo board of directors has made a subjective determination as to each independent director that no material relationships exist which, in the opinion of the board of directors, would interfere with the exercise of his or her independent judgment in carrying out the responsibilities of a director.
+The NYSE listing standards include a series of objective tests, such as that the director is not an employee of Civeo and has not engaged in various types of business dealings with Civeo.
+In addition, as further required by the NYSE, the Civeo board of directors has made a subjective determination that each independent director has no material relationship with Civeo (either directly or as a partner, shareholder or officer of an organization that has a relationship with Civeo).
 When assessing the materiality of a director's relationship with us, the board of directors considers the issue not merely from the standpoint of the director, but also from the standpoint of the persons or organizations with which the director has an affiliation.

-The Civeo board of directors has determined that all of the Civeo directors, except for Bradley Dodson, our President and Chief Executive Officer, qualify as "independent" in accordance with the applicable NYSE listing standards.
+The Civeo board of directors has determined that, except for Bradley Dodson, our President and Chief Executive Officer, all of the Civeo directors, including Ronald J. Gilbertson, throughout the period he served on the board, qualify as "independent" in accordance with the applicable NYSE listing standards.
+Mr. Gilbertson resigned from the board of directors effective March 31, 2019.